My top TextExpander snippets for emails

 (ssm | (for more information see below) |

-- Others are my telephone number or my Skype name
+Others are my telephone number or my social media handles

 Work smart and be remarkable!